-To give some context – I’m not a serious cyclist at all, I’m just a fairly active person who can cycle decently and wanted to do something cool on my travels.
-I have a bit of a love-hate relationship with cycling because I just get so sore if I cycle for too long, but I’ve had some serious epic travel moments on a bicycle, like that time I cycled across a sea and 5 islands on the Shimanami Kaido in Japan.
-I like cycling well enough but it’s not something I do regularly nor do I arrange special cycling trips when I travel – this is probably the most extreme cycling that I have done.
+To give some context to this account and decide whether you can relate, know that I’m not a serious cyclist at all.
+I’m just a fairly active person who doesn’t own a bicycle at home but can cycle decently, and wanted to do something cool on my travels.
+I’ve had some serious epic travel moments on a bicycle, like that time I cycled across a sea and 5 islands on the Shimanami Kaido in Japan, and I like cycling well enough but it’s not something I do regularly nor do I arrange special cycling trips when I travel – this is probably the most extreme cycling that I have done.

-I wrote a more succinct story for Yahoo Travel Inspirations about my Bolivian Death Road Cycling Experience.
+I wrote a more succinct story for Yahoo Travel Inspirations about my Bolivian Death Road Cycling Experience as well.